goodloop/autoware_auto_mirror/src/common/autoware_auto_contracts/design/autoware_auto_contracts-design.md

 }
 ```

-Not only is the code far less verbose, but it is much easier to maintain and the informative names make the code more readable.
+Not only is the code less verbose, but it is much easier to maintain and the informative names make the code more readable.
 Further, conversion between types can be built into the type itself.
 For example, in the above code, conversion from degree to radian (or vice versa), is as simple as assigning one type to the other.